Sabicool/Medicine/01 Disciplines/Cardiology/Investigations/Echocardiogram.md

 	- Lateral and septal mitral annulae
 	- Apex
 	- Endocardial and epicardial borders
+- In this view the LV should take up 2/3 and the RV should take up 1/3

 ![[Pasted image 20260612213046.png]]

 - Use this view to assess longitudinal shortening with a ruler or M-mode vector line